parcoil/updatectl/README.md

 2. Build the executable: `go build -o updatectl main.go`
 3. Move `updatectl` to a directory in your PATH (e.g., `/usr/local/bin/` on Linux or `C:\Program Files\updatectl\` on Windows).

+or build it and upload to your server

 ## Usage

 ### Initialize Configuration